Strong Ion Diffnce.

 For this reason, and in the interest of simplification, the following paragraphs primarily discuss acidosis and its correction:

 Respiratory acidosis.
 A physician decides to ventilate a patient to reduce the PCO2 level based on exhaustion, prognosis, prospect of improvement from concurrent therapy and, only in part, on the PCO2 level.
-Once the clinical decision is made, the PCO2 helps calculate the appropriate correction.
+Once the clinical decision is made, the PCO2 helps calculate the required ventilation.

 The PCO2 reflects the balance between the production of carbon dioxide and its elimination.
-Unless the metabolic rate changes, the amount of carbon dioxide produced is roughly constant and determines the amount of ventilation required and the level of PCO2.
+Unless the metabolic rate changes, the amount of carbon dioxide produced is roughly constant and determines the amount of ventilation required to maintain a given PCO2 level.

-This equation means that the same number of carbon dioxide molecules are eliminated by high ventilation at a low PCO2 as by low ventilation at a high PCO2,
+This equation means that the same number of carbon dioxide molecules are eliminated by high ventilation at a low PCO2 as by low ventilation at a high PCO2,"Just divide K by the target PCO2"

-The Target Ventilation is calculated by dividing k by the target PCO2:
+Calculate the new Ventilation by dividing k by the desired PCO2:

-1) Pure Respiratory Acidosis: This patient has a pure (acute) respiratory acidosis with a PCO2 = 70 mmHG (9.8 kPa) and is ventilating at 4 L/min.
+1) Pure Respiratory Acidosis (Click on Picture on Right):: This patient has a pure (acute) respiratory acidosis with a PCO2 = 70 mmHG (9.8 kPa) and is ventilating at 4 L/min.
 The constant is 4 x 70 = 280.
 To obtain a PCO2 of 40, the ventilation required would be 280 / 40 = 7 L/min.
 This should correct the PCO2 to 40 mmHg (5.7 kPa).
 For an acute distubance, it is usually safe and appropriate to return the PCO2 to normal.

 2) Chronic Respiratory Failure (Click on Picture on Left): This chronic bronchitic patient normally has a PCO2 of 50 mmHg with partially compensating metabolic alkalosis (SBE=3).
 Acute respiratory failure due to pneumonia has raised his PCO2 to 70 mmHg (9.8 kPa) despite his ventilating at 8 L/min.
 His constant is 70 x 8 = 560.
 The target is to return him to his customary PCO2.
 The required ventilation is 560 / 50 = 11.2 L/min.
-This returns him to his normal PCO2.
+This returns the PCO2 that is normal for him.